Byron Buxton Player Props: Twins vs. Astros

 Byron Buxton At The Plate

-- Buxton has 40 hits and an OBP of .325 to go with a slugging percentage of .455.
-All three of those stats lead Minnesota hitters this season.
+- Buxton leads Minnesota with 40 hits and an OBP of .324, plus a team-best slugging percentage of .448.

-- Buxton has picked up a hit in 29 of 48 games this season, with multiple hits 11 times.

-- Buxton has had at least one RBI in 29.2% of his games this season (14 of 48), with two or more RBI six times (12.5%).
-He has also accounted for three or more of his team's runs in three contests.
+- In 14 games this season (28.6%), Buxton has picked up an RBI, and in six of those games (12.2%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.